besarbertasholli/wagtail-import-export-updated/README.md

+# wagtail-import-export-updated
-Import/Export for Wagtail CMS pages, images and documents.
+Import/Export for Wagtail CMS pages, images and documents from CSV, JSON and API.
 Only forked and updated for usability with new versions of Django/Wagtail, as original library from torchbox has not been edited since Apr 2019.

 For an up-to-date and more powerful solution (focused on allowing content to be transferred between multiple instances of a Wagtail project), please consider https://github.com/wagtail/wagtail-transfer

-# wagtail-import-export-updated
-Import and export from CSV, JSON and API.

 A published page and its published descendants can be exported via API or file from a source site and imported into a destination site under an existing page.